abhijeetdhote18/Language-Translation-with-googletrans/README.md

 ## Prerequisites
 * Make sure you have Python installed on your system.
 You can download it from python.org.
+* You should have jyupter Notebook
-* Install Libraries from lib.py
+* Install Libraries from lib.ipynb

 ## Acknowledgements
 * googletrans: Python wrapper for Google Translate.